Why You Should Subscribe to these Top Full-time RVing Channels on YouTube

 Marissa and Nathan of Less Junk, More Journey are unique in this list because they live in their RV with their two children.
 After selling their house and most of their possessions in 2015, they moved into an Airstream.

 The Less Junk, More Journey videos are popular for a reason.
 They are beautifully filmed with nice music, impromptu chatter from their children, and a real look at life on the road.
 The couple also shoots videos on RV gear, modifications, RV expos, and unusual campers and trailers.

 This young couple is in a class of their own.
 After leaving their apartment in Kansas City, Elsa Rhae and Barron moved into a tiny Scamp fiberglass camper with their dog, Kamp.
 They eschew the typical RV life and live more on the minimal side with a modular battery setup from Goal Zero, very simple wardrobes and gear, and their trusty Subaru towing it all.

 Out of all these RV videos, this couple’s film style is totally unique.
-They show unusual camera angles, play great music, and cover subjects ranging from cleaning and cooking in their RV to hiking and backpacking adventures.
-The couple recently purchased 40 acres in Colorado, so now their Scamp camper is a tiny house sitting on their land.
+They show unusual camera angles and play great music.
+Their clips cover subjects ranging from cleaning and cooking in their RV to hiking and backpacking adventures.
+The couple recently purchased 40 acres in Colorado.
+Now their Scamp camper is a tiny house sitting on their land.

 5. Off-Grid Backcountry Adventures

 On his YouTube channel, Brian Galyon and his dog, Sierra, get back to basics.
 Brian has been living full-time in his Toyota Tacoma with a truck topper since 2015.
 In the winter, he lives in a 4-season tent with a wood stove in the backcountry of Colorado and Arizona.

 His videos are not flashy and full of music or fancy cuts.
 They’re simple and basic with realistic views of life in the woods and the high desert.